ChrisMatthewCyril/Needleman-Version5.0_FINAL/README.md

 # Project Needleman
 ## If you need help, please look at venv/Guidebook for screenshots!
-Find it at: https://github.com/ChrisMatthewCyril/Needleman-Version5.0_FINAL/tree/Version5.1/venv
+Find it at: https://github.com/ChrisMatthewCyril/Needleman-Version5.0_FINAL/tree/Version5.1/venv You'll see example filepaths, as well as the final report that was generated.

 BIMM 143 Project